 First, let me remind you what we are talking about: the OED definition I cited in my first post defined "sexuality" as

 1. Biol.
 The quality of being sexual or possessing sex.
-Opposed to asexuality
+Opposed to asexuality.

 Well, alright.
 These definitions were certainly straight forward, but I chose instead to assemble a definition of "sexuality" elsewhere, namely in The History of Sexuality by French philosopher Michel Foucault.
 I read this text over the course of the semester as a worked with "sexuality" in Shakespeare's plays, and my conception of "sexuality" shifted irrevocably toward the posits in THoS.
 In his influential work, Foucault stressed the idea that "sexuality" as a unified concept did not exist before the early nineteenth century.
-Foucault traces the use of sex and sexuality back through the ostensibly repressive Victorian era to discover that, in its earliest usages, "to express" sexuality was not indicated that one "possessed" anything at all (beside, perhaps, a hefty libido); it was not until the later modern decades that sexuality became this "thing" that is intrinsically "possessed."
+Foucault traces the use of sex and sexuality back through the ostensibly repressive Victorian era to discover that, in its earliest usages, "to express" sexuality was not indicated that one "possessed" anything at all (beside, perhaps, a hefty libido); it was not until the later modern decades that sexuality became this "thing" that is intrinsically "possessed."2.
+Sexual nature, instinct, or feelings; the possession or expression of these.

-shakespeare As I went into battle against the early work of Shakespeare, new definitions and conceptions in hand, one of the first problems I had to first combat was the inevitable anachronism that will emerge when looking for "sexuality" in the 1500-1600s, where it did not exist then as it does for us now.
+As I went into battle against the early work of Shakespeare, new definitions and conceptions in hand, one of the first problems I had to first combat was the inevitable anachronism that will emerge when looking for "sexuality" in the 1500-1600s, where it did not exist then as it does for us now.
 I attempted to mitigate this problem in one of two ways:

 a) Whenever possible, I would try to relate the work of Shakespeare back to a modern adaptation or, if there was no pertinent adaptation, to a similar scene or exchange of dialogue to highlight the anachronism rather than attempting to obscure it.
 One example of this technique is in my second post, "Shakespeare and Film Noir," where I used a scene from The Taming of the Shrew and from Double Indemnity, the archetypal 1950s film noir, to talk about concupiscent exchanges between characters, and the differences found between Shakespeare's characters' sexes and the more "modern" sexualities of the twentieth century.
 As it turns out, the libidinous exchanges were more alike than different; one could even argue that the Shakespeare dialogue was more explicitly sexual.